headersalreadysent/bridge/README.md

     .get("/search?q=%s", "Hello")
     .asString();
 ```

 Basically, the URL you pass with each request is appended to the end of the host.
-If you were to pass a full
+If you were to pass a full URL
-URL (beginning with *HTTP*) in `get()` above, it would skip using the host for just that request.
+(beginning with HTTP) in `get()` above, it would skip using the host for just that request.

----

 ### Default Headers

 Default headers are headers that are automatically applied to every request.
-You don't have to do it
-yourself with every request in your app.
+You don't have to do it yourself with every request in your app.

 ```java
 Bridge.config()